ddamato/token-operations/README.md

 }
 ```

 A limitation of the system is that **aliases cannot be used directly in operations**.
-They must be stored at a resulting local index first before they can be used.
+They must be stored at a local index first before they can be used.

 ```json5
 // NOT VALID!